 #1.
 NUTELLA IS OVER 70% SUGAR AND PALM OIL.
 Sugar and palm oil are the first 2 ingredients listed on the nutrition label.
 And as you know, by law, manufacturers must list ingredients in descending order, starting with highest quantity.
 The next 3 ingredients on the list make up 28%.
 The rest is an insignificant amount of flavourings.
 No need to be a rocket scientist to figure out that Nutella is mostly sugar and cheap oil.
 Don’t believe me?
 Check out the official Nutella website.

 #2.
 PALM OIL IS VERY BAD NEWS.
 Aside health concerns surrounding palm oil, there is the obvious global issue of rainforest destruction and the negative impact on wildlife and ecosystems.
 Ethically, and morally, I cannot support any food or ingredient derived from palm oil.
 No matter how good it tastes.
-If you’re unaware of the devastating effects of deforestation, click on this link to see a truly heart-wrenching picture (Warning: graphic image of animal suffering) that speaks a thousand words.
+If you’re unaware of the devastating effects of deforestation, do a Google search and prepare to be shocked.

 #3.
 IT CONTAINS JUST 13% HAZELNUTS.
 Healthy as they are, there’s hardly any nuts in what is marketed as a ‘hazelnut spread’.